slickframework/slick/src/Slick/Filter/README.md

-Validation for Slick Framework
+Filter for Slick Framework
 =======================================

-Validation component for Slick Framework.
+Filter component for Slick Framework.

 LICENSE